wermos/website/lessons/mathematics-physics-for-computer-graphics/geometry/row-major-vs-column-major-vector.md

 }
 ```

-We wrote this function to underline the fact that no matter which convention you use, the resulting of the vector * matrix multiplication is just a multiplication and an addition between the vector's input coordinates and the coordinate system's axis coordinates AX, AY and AZ (regardless of the notation you use, and regardless of the way you store them in memory).
+We wrote this function to underline the fact that no matter which convention you use, the result of the vector * matrix multiplication is just a multiplication and addition between the vector's input coordinates and the coordinate system's axis coordinates AX, AY, and AZ (regardless of the notation you use, and regardless of how you store them in memory).
 If you use:

 ```
 float m[16] = {